-Figure 1 provides a schema for filling out explanations of the kinds of social phenomena described later, such as why suicide is so common among aboriginals, why the Mississaugas sold southern Ontario to the British, and why Mennonites migrated to Waterloo region.
-The individual, psychological level that is captured in part by cognitive-affective maps described in section 3 is an important part of the story, but full-blown cultural explanations should also pay attention to social, neural, molecular and environmental, factors.
+Figure 2.1 provides a schema for filling out explanations of the kinds of social phenomena described later, such as why suicide is so common among aboriginals, why the Mississaugas sold southern Ontario to the British, and why Mennonites migrated to the Waterloo region.
+The individual, psychological level that is captured in part by the cognitiveaffective maps described below in section 3 is an important part of the story, but full-blown cultural explanations should also pay attention to social, neural, molecular and environmental factors.
 Like people in general, social scientists have a preference for single-factor explanations, but the complexity of the cultural world demands viewing it as a complex system with many interacting causal influences.
 Computer models such as those described in section 6 can also be a valuable tool for representing such complexity.